KaustubhK711/Open-telemetry-nest-integration/README.md

 # Configuration to start exporting the traces for your application

+Add required packages from package.json file into your project's package.json file and do `npm install`

 Add import below statement

 `import { startTracing } from './tracing';`